 Reprinted with AIS Health permission from the January 16, 2020, issue of RADAR on Medicare Advantage.

-“From our viewpoint, I don’t think this was really surprising at all,” remarks John Weis, CEO of Quest Analytics, LLC, which assists MA plans in building provider networks and has been working with clients to monitor their directory data.
+“From our viewpoint, I don’t think this was really surprised at all,” remarks John Weis, Co-Founder of Quest Analytics, LLC, which assists Medicare Advantage plans in building provider networks and has been working with clients to monitor their directory data.
 In the 2020 Call Letter for MA and Part D plans issued last April, CMS acknowledged that “achieving directory accuracy is a complex problem” and said several plan commenters had mentioned the NPPES as a “potential starting point” to establishing a single source for directory data.
 “I think they came to the realization that, ‘Hey, why not be part of the solution?’” observes Weis.

 Ensure your network is accurate and adequate.